-You know that you're interested in articles that include information on all of these concepts.
-You're not really interested in articles that talk about poverty outside the context of urban farming and vice versa.
-So, when you search a database, you want to be sure that you're including all of these concepts.
+You know that you're interested in articles that include information on both of these concepts.
+You're not really interested in articles that talk about poverty outside the context of urban farming, and vice versa.
+So, when you search a database, you want to be sure that you're including all of the concepts.
 Your search might look like this:

 urban farming AND poverty

 The Boolean operator "AND" commands the database to return only records that include all of your terms.

 For each of these concepts, there is more than one word that would bring up relevant articles.
 For example, articles on urban farming might be found by searching urban farms or urban agriculture -- likewise with poverty.
 There may be related terms that will return some good results.